 Airtightness and Permeability in Building Materials

-Although Permeability and Airtightness are regulated by different building legislative regulations and guidelines, the new system exploits the similarity in the underlying physical principals to measure each of them.
-This substantially reduces the costs when compared to conventional testing.
-The system can test all types of building materials.
+Permeability and airtightness are managed by different legislative regulations and guidelines, however Versaperm uses similarities in the underlying physics to measure each of them.
+This significantly reduces costs, especially when compared to conventional testing.

-As well as the new equipment Versaperm also offers a consultancy and a laboratory based testing service which will measure these properties.
+As well as supplying the new system Versaperm also offers a consultancy and a laboratory-based testing service to measure these properties.

-The system can also simulate a wide range of climatic and environmental temperature and humidity conditions and even lets the user simulate diurnal and seasonal cycles.
-It can even cycle through various climate and warming scenarios if required.
+The system can optionally provide measurements across a wide range of climatic, environmental, temperature and humidity conditions.
+It can even simulate diurnal and seasonal cycles.
+It also has the ability to cycle through various climate and warming scenarios as required.

 Understanding the ways materials respond leads not just to regulatory compliance but it potentially reduces heating and cooling costs as well as effectively eliminating mould growth or rot.

 Please send any sales enquiries to

 Versaperm Ltd: 10 Rawcliffe House, Howarth Road, Maidenhead, Berkshire, SL6 1AP, UK,

 Gerry Palmer @ the Palmer & Rose Partnership